mdjahidulhoque/mdjahidulhoque.github.io/content/publications/_index.md

 ## Journal Articles

 - **Hoque, M. J., et al.** (2026).
-  *Transforming the Floodplain: Agricultural Encroachment and Landscape Change in the Northwestern Ganges–Padma Basin.*
+  *Transforming the Floodplain: Agricultural Encroachment and Landscape Change in the Northwestern Ganges-Padma Basin.*
-  **Geo: Geography and Environment** — Accepted (1 February 2026); In production.
+  **Geo: Geography and Environment** - Accepted (1 February 2026); In production.
   https://doi.org/10.1002/geo2.70067

   **Note:** This journal article was developed from my Master’s thesis research.